• Skip to primary navigation

 (Hummus, a widely known Greek and Middle Eastern dip and spread, is obviously not Hawaiian.)

-The macadamias add their subtly sweet, luscious buttery flavor and exceptionally rich and creamy texture to the already velvety, delicious classic hummus.
+The macadamias add subtle buttery sweetness and an exceptionally rich, creamy texture to the already velvety classic hummus.

 How to Make it